-National Student Exchange and Studies Abroad participants may receive Millennium Scholarship funds if their credits are registered at an eligible institution as defined in Section 1.
-The students must register for credits, pay and be counted as an FTE at the institution.
+4. National Student Exchange and Study Abroad - National Student Exchange and Studies Abroad participants may receive GGMS funds if their credits are registered at an eligible institution.
+The students must register for credits, pay and be counted toward FTE at the institution.